Best Practices of the digital marketing Luxury in China

 Control and master his reputation goes through the Public Relation related to SEO on Baidu.

-There are 2 different public relation, the first one is Public Relation magazine that is to say traditional press on paper, which is very little read by the comfortable class (unless if these media are distributed in strategic locations, like magazine aircraft).
+There are 2 different public relations, the first one is Public Relations magazine which is to say traditional press on paper, which is very little read by the comfortable class (unless if these media are distributed in strategic locations, like magazine aircraft).

-The other one is e-Public relation.
+The other one is e-Public relations.
 It is important to try to get some articles on online media.